electricbolt/uithreadtestexpectation/README.md

 ```
 to logcat when `UiThreadTestExpectation.waitForExpectationsWithTimeout()` is executed.

-Bug filed with Android team to allow continued use of these greylist fields.
+Bug filed with Android team to allow continued use of these light greylist fields during instrumented testing only.

 ## Distribution